 Jeremy: I’m a purist at heart and have amassed hundreds of original art directly from the artists of OMNI.
 The hi-res negatives that were used by the original OMNI Editorial staff are being auctioned off, so the collector community can own a piece of OMNI.
 Along with this community and numerous other resources, we field calls related to discoveries of the lost OMNI artifacts.
 Recently, we acquired six original pieces from a collector on the west coast.
 We are in regular touch with the comic illustrators who brilliantly provided the humor that was so OMNI, and continue to hunt for anything OMNI related.

 Rick: It’s an ongoing process, and part of what makes it so exciting is that today’s digital world brings us all closer in every way.
 So someone who has had an original issue under his bed since 1979 now has an outlet to share it with the rest of the world.
 The website is designed to be an equal opportunity creative outlet—for old imagery, video content, stories, and perhaps looking at our current world through an OMNI-type lens.
 That’s really part of the joy of this journey—it was started by one team in the 1970s and now we have another team carrying the torch.
 Maybe 30 years from now all of the images will be available but in a different format than any we can even imagine right now.

-What are your hopes for omni.media and beyond?
+What are your hopes for futurism.media and beyond?